sgoudie/howdy/README.md

 # Stage Capture (MVP)

-Build your audience from the stage.
+Grow your mailing list from the stage.

 ### Initial MVP Functionality
 - Text a number with a keyword to your email.